 - Projects without pre-clinical proof of concept preliminary data.

 - PhD studentships.

 - Salaries of staff between posts/funding (i.e. as “bridging” funds).

 - The development of software.

 - The development of non-therapeutic or non-diagnostic devices.

 - Innovations developed in non-ocular settings with no proof of concept for ocular application.

 Applications are assessed in two stages:

-	- Stage 2: Stage 1 applications are assessed within a week of Stage 1 deadline.
-Following notification of Stage 1 outcome, applicants have four weeks to submit their Stage 2 application.
+- Stage 2: Following notification of Stage 1 outcome, applicants have 6 weeks to submit their Stage 2 application.